-Apprenticeships are an ideal way to gain a nationally recognised qulaification whilst getting paid.
+Apprenticeships are an ideal way to gain a nationally recognised qualification, whilst being paid a wage.

-The Apprenticeships are three years in duration and are equivalent to level a level 3 qualification.
-Working full time in a GTA approved garage you will learn the skills and qualities needed to achieve your apprenticeship, you will also attend the GTA one day per week for formal classroom and workshop training.
+The Apprenticeships are three years in duration and are equivalent to a level 3 qualification.
+Working full time in a GTA approved garage you will learn the skills and qualities needed to achieve your apprenticeship.
+You will also attend the GTA one day per week for formal classroom and workshop training.

-With some further training you could work as a breakdown engineer or MOT tester.
-You could specialise in a particular area such as motorsport engineering or tuning and modifying vehicles for higher performance.
+With some further training you could work as a breakdown engineer or even an MOT tester.
+You could also specialise in a particular area such as motorsport engineering, tuning or in modifying vehicles for higher performance.